cilekagaci/us-presidential-county-1960-2016/README.md

 | Mississippi          | Jefferson            |           86.5|
 | South Dakota         | Oglala Lakota        |           86.5|

-which contains 4 counties from the top-5 list of the 2012 elections:
+which contains all of the top-5 countiesof the 2012 elections:

 | State                | County               |  Dem.
 Vote (%)|
 |:---------------------|:---------------------|--------------:|